sympower/dt-data-load-tool/README.md

 <h1 align="center">
-    <strong>data load tool (dlt) — the open-source Python library for data loading</strong>
+    <strong>data load tool (data_load_tool) — the open-source Python library for data loading</strong>
 </h1>
 <p align="center">
-Be it a Google Colab notebook, AWS Lambda function, an Airflow DAG, your local laptop,<br/>or a GPT-4 assisted development playground—<strong>dlt</strong> can be dropped in anywhere.
+Be it a Google Colab notebook, AWS Lambda function, an Airflow DAG, your local laptop,<br/>or a GPT-4 assisted development playground—<strong>data_load_tool</strong> can be dropped in anywhere.
 </p>